pimutils/khal/doc/source/contributing.rst

 Feedback and Contributing to khal
 =================================

-The prefered way of interaction with *khal*'s developer is via github_.
-But if you do not feel comfortable using github, please don't hesitate to contact me via email (khal at lostpackets dot de) or via jabber/XMPP (geier at jabber dot ccc dot de).
+The preferred way of interaction with *khal*'s developers is via github_.
+But if you do not feel comfortable using github, please don't hesitate to contact the original developer via email (khal at lostpackets dot de) or via jabber/XMPP (geier at jabber dot ccc dot de).

 Feedback
 --------